 It is a great pleasure of mine to have an opportunity to congratulate the true Christmas, the Vedic Christmas, to all my dear friends, colleges, and readers.
 Indeed, finally, we can say to our dear ones …

-Actually, today, on May 1 at evening, we have a Christmas Eve.
+Actually, today, on May 1 in the evening, we have Christmas Eve.
 Well, it is not the same as we used to have on December 24 each year, just in the strong winter for Northern Hemisphere; it is a little bit different now.
 It is different, and this is how it should be.
 Because, we do not want to celebrate some shadows and makings of the people with who knows what intentions, we want to celebrate the real historical Jesus.
 After all, it was the real historical Jesus, who had so many nice plans for us, and with us, including the fundamental message of his, which underlays the entire teaching …

 THE KINGDOM OF HEAVEN IS WITHIN YOU,

 AND WHOSOEVER SHALL KNOW HIMSELF SHALL FIND IT.